 The cheapest rooms usually have flimsy beds and thin, lumpy mattresses.
 Shared showers and toilets with only cold water are also the norm at the bottom of the range, although increasing numbers of places are offering en-suite bathrooms (or “attached” rooms, as they’re known locally) and hot water, either on tap or in a bucket.
 Even so, it’s always wise to check out the state of the bathrooms and toilets before taking a room.
-Bed bugs and mosquitoes are other things to check for – splotches of blood around the bed and on the walls where people have squashed them are tell-tale signs.
+Bed bugs and mosquitoes are other things to check for – splotches of blood around the bed and on the walls where people have squashed them are telltale signs.

 Most state governments run their own chain of hotels.
-They are usually good value, but far less well run than comparable places in the private sector.
+They are usually good value but far less well run than comparable places in the private sector.
 Bookings for state-run hotels can be made in advance through the state tourist offices throughout the country.

 The boom of the past decade has seen a proliferation in the number of luxury hotels throughout India.
 Roughly speaking they fall into two categories.
-Pitched primarily at visiting businessmen, smart, Western-style hotels with air-conditioning and swanky interiors are to be found predominantly in town and city centres.
-Because competition among them is rife, tariffs tend to represent good value for money, especially in the upper-mid-scale bracket.
+Pitched primarily at visiting businessmen, smart, Western-style hotels with air-conditioning and swanky interiors are to be found predominantly in towns and city centres.
+Because competition among them is rife, tariffs tend to represent good value for money, especially in the upper-mid-range bracket.
 Formal five-star chains such as Taj, India’s premier hotel group, charge international rates – as most of their guests are on expense accounts or staying as part of discounted tour packages.
 Note that many top-end hotels offer significant reductions to their rack rates if you book online.

-Many railway stations have “retiring rooms”: basic private rooms with a bed and bathroom (some stations also have dorms too).
+Many railway stations have “retiring rooms”: basic private rooms with a bed and bathroom (some stations have dorms, too).
 They can be handy if you’re catching an early morning train and are usually amongst the cheapest accommodation available anywhere, but can be noisy.
-Retiring rooms cannot be booked in advance and are allocated on a first-come-first-serve basis; just turn up and ask if there’s a vacancy.
+Retiring rooms cannot be booked in advance and are allocated on a first-come-first-served basis; just turn up and ask if there’s a vacancy.

 Camping is generally restricted to wildlife reserves, where the Forest Department lay on low-impact accommodation under canvas for visitors, and to beach resorts in which building is restricted by local coastal protection laws.
-Except on treks, it’s not usual simply to pitch a tent in the countryside.
+Except on mountain treks, it’s not usual simply to pitch a tent in the countryside.

 YMCAs and YWCAs, confined to big cities, are plusher and pricier than mid-range hotels.
-They are usually good value, but are often full, and some are exclusively single-sex.
+They are usually good value but are often full and some are exclusively single-sex.
 Official and non-official youth hostels, some run by state governments, are spread haphazardly across the country.
-They give HI cardholders a discount, but rarely exclude non-members, nor do they usually impose daytime closing.
+They give HI cardholders a discount but rarely exclude non-members, nor do they usually impose daytime closing.
 Prices match the cheapest hotels; where there is a youth hostel, it usually has a dormitory and may well be the best budget accommodation available – which goes especially for the Salvation Army ones.

-Finally, religious institutions, particularly Sikh gurudwaras, offer accommodation for pilgrims and visitors, and may put up tourists; a donation is often expected, and certainly appreciated, but some of the bigger ones charge a fixed, nominal fee.
+Finally, religious institutions, particularly Sikh gurudwaras, offer accommodation for pilgrims and visitors, which may include tourists; a donation is often expected, and certainly appreciated, but some of the bigger ones charge a fixed, nominal fee.
 Pilgrimage sites, especially those far from other accommodation, also have dharamshalas where visitors can stay – very cheap and very simple, usually with basic, communal washing facilities; some charitable institutions even have rooms with simple attached bathrooms.
-Dharamshalas, like gurudwaras, offer accommodation either on a donations system or charge a nominal fee.Read More
+Dharamshalas, like gurudwaras, offer accommodation either on a donations system or charge a nominal fee, which can be as low as Rs25.Read More